NathanaelA/nativescript-sqlite/src/README.md

 ## Example Application

-An example application can be cloned from this repo, in the demo folder.
+An example application can be downloaded form npm.proplugins.org or cloned from git.proplugins.org, in the demo folder.
 To use you need to do:
-1. `npm install tns-core-modules`
-2. `tns platform add ios` or `tns platform add android`
-3. `tns plugin add nativescript-sqlite`
+* `npm i`
+* `tns run`

 ***optional***
 * `tns plugin add nativescript-sqlite-commercial-???.tgz`
 * `tns plugin add nativescript-sqlite-encrypted-???.tgz`
+* `tns plugin add nativescript-sqlite-sync-???.tgz`

 Then run the app the normal way you would.

 ## Installation

-Run `tns plugin add nativescript-sqlite` in your ROOT directory of your project.
+Run `tns plugin add @proplugins/nativescript-sqlite` in your ROOT directory of your project.

 ***optional***
+* `tns plugin add ./plugins/nativescript-sqlite-commercial-???.tgz`
-* `tns plugin add nativescript-sqlite-commercial-???.tgz`
+* `tns plugin add ./plugins/nativescript-sqlite-encrypted-???.tgz`
-* `tns plugin add nativescript-sqlite-encrypted-???.tgz`
+* `tns plugin add ./plugins/nativescript-sqlite-sync-???.tgz`

 ## Webpacking